thunlp/EntityDuetNeuralRanking/README.md

 ## EDRM

 There are codes for our work based on Conv-KNRM.
-And the same experimnts parameters can be found in K-NRM paper.

 ## Results